Restore

 Once the Restore configuration has been set, GRAX begins to prepare the data set for restore from the GRAX Data Vault.
 This process can take some time (minutes even) depending on the size of the Restore and while this evaluation is underway you won't be able to proceed from this step.

 Here you are presented with a preview of the records and values that are going to be restored.
-This data is different from the Restore Seed - it's the data that is going to be written back to your Salesforce org as part of the Restore Execution, so it's worthwhile ensuring that you are comfortable with your selections.
+This data is different from the Restore seed - it's the data that is going to be written back to your Salesforce org as part of the Restore execution, so it's worthwhile ensuring that you are comfortable with your selections.

 Once the data finishes the preparation phase, the Next